wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >        - {% icon param-repeat %} *"Insert Check"*
 >            - *"Find Regex"*: `Symbol`
 >            - *"Replacement"*: `gene_short_name`
+> 2. Check that the datatype is `h5ad`
+>
+>    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="tabular" %}
 >     - Voila!
 That’s the gene input for Monocle!
 Just a quick rename...
-> 2. **Rename** {% icon galaxy-pencil %} the output: `Genes input data for Monocle3`
+> 3. **Rename** {% icon galaxy-pencil %} the output: `Genes input data for Monocle3`
 >
 {: .hands_on}

 ## Expression matrix
 Last, but not least!
-I would even dare to say that last, but the most important!
-Actually the expression matrix contains all the values representing expression level of a particular gene in a cell.
-This is why in theory the expression matrix is the only input file required by Monocle3 - without annotation files the CDS data can still be generated - in fact it will be quite bare, but at least it could be processed.
+And in fact, the most important!
+The expression matrix contains all the values representing the expression level of a particular gene in a cell.
+This is why in theory the expression matrix is the only input file required by Monocle3.
+Without annotation files the CDS data can still be generated - it will be quite bare and rather unhelpful for interpretation, but at it's possible to process.

-So, the values in the expression matrix are just some numbers.
-But do you remember that we have already done some processing such as normalisation and calculation of principal components on AnnData in the previous tutorial?
+So, the values in the expression matrix are just numbers.
+But do you remember that we have already done some processing such as normalisation and the calculation of principal components in the AnnData object in the previous tutorial?
 That affected our expression matrix.
 Preprocessing is one of the steps in the Monocle3 workflow, so we want to make sure that the calculations are done on a ‘clean’ expression matrix.
 If we apply too many operations on our raw data, it will be too ‘deformed’ to be reliable.
 The point of the analysis is to use algorithms that make the enormous amount of data understandable in order to draw meaningful conclusions in accordance with biology.

 So how do we do that?
 > ### {% icon question %} Questions